ollimca/markdown-cv/index.md

 #### Journals

-`2020`Cosma, A., S. Galluccio, P. Pederzoli, and O. Scaillet (2020).
-Early exercise decision in American options with dividends, stochastic volatility and jumps.
-Journal of Financial and Quantitative Analysis 55(1), 331–356.
+`2020`  Cosma, A., S. Galluccio, P. Pederzoli, and O. Scaillet (2020).
+Early exercise decision in American options with dividends, stochastic volatility and jumps. _Journal of Financial and Quantitative Analysis 55(1), 331–356_.
 DOI: 10.1017/S0022109018001229. \
-`2019`Cosma, A., A. V. Kostyrka, and G. Tripathi (2019).
-Inference in conditional moment restriction models when there is selection due to stratification.
-Advances in Econometrics 39 (titled The Econometrics of Complex Survey Data: Theory and Applications), 137–171.
+`2019`  Cosma, A., A. V. Kostyrka, and G. Tripathi (2019).
+Inference in conditional moment restriction models when there is selection due to stratification. _Advances in Econometrics 39 (titled The Econometrics of Complex Survey Data: Theory and Applications), 137–171_.
 DOI: 10.1108/s0731-905320190000039010. \
 `2010` Beine, M., A. Cosma, and R. Vermeulen (2010).
-The dark side of global integration: Increasing tail dependence.
-Journal of Banking & Finance 34(1), 184–192.
+The dark side of global integration: Increasing tail dependence. _Journal of Banking & Finance_ 34(1), 184–192.
 DOI: 10.1016/j.jbankfin.2009.07.014. \
 `2007` Cosma, A., O. Scaillet, and R. von Sachs (2007).
-Multivariate wavelet-based shape preserving estimation for dependent observations.
-Bernoulli 13(2).
+Multivariate wavelet-based shape preserving estimation for dependent observations. _Bernoulli 13(2)_.
 Open Access, 301–329.
 DOI: 10.3150/07-bej5066.

 #### Chapters in books

-	Cosma, A. and F. Galli (2019).
+- Cosma, A. and F. Galli (2019).
 A nonparametric ACD model.
-In: Financial Mathematics, Volatility and Covariance Modelling.
+In: _Financial Mathematics, Volatility and Covariance Modelling_.
 Ed. by J. Chevalier, S. Goutte, D. Guerreiro, S. Saglio, and B. Sanhaji.
 Vol. 2.
 Routledge Advances in Applied Financial Economics.
 Routledge, Taylor & Francis, London.
 Chap.
 5, pp.122–144, DOI: 10.4324/9781315162737.
-	Cosma, A. and M. Lambert (2009).
+- Cosma, A. and M. Lambert (2009).
 Diversification properties of Funds of Hedge Funds for Luxembourg’s marketplace.
-In: Finance et Valeurs.
+In: _Finance et Valeurs_.
 Ed. by A. Corhay, G. Hubner, and A. Muller.
 Les Editions de l’Université de Liège. pp. 237–255.
 ISBN 9782874561054

 #### Other Publications and Articles for General Public